-Edwin James “Sandy” Orford was a tough as nails Welsh heavyweight, born in Pontypool in the south of the country, turned professional in the 1940s, though he later moved to Yorkshire where he owned a farm.
+Edwin James “Sandy” Orford was a tough as nails Welsh heavyweight, born in Pontypool in the south of the country.
+He turned professional in the 1940s, though he later moved to Yorkshire where he owned a farm.
 The move to Yorkshire, whilst still at school, deprived Sandy of an opportunity to play rugby for his country at schoolboy level, an injustice he reversed later in life by playing for Wales four times as a senior between 1939 and 1944.
 He pursued his interest in rugby whilst in Yorkshire, and played for Wakefield Trinity, Dewsbury and Bradford Northern Rugby League Clubs.

 Whilst a schoolboy Sandy received the Royal Humane Life-Saving Certificate after rescuing a boy from drowning.